Jack DeJohnette

 Jan.
 1997 / ECM

-A program of intimate, ambient sketches.
-Michael Cain (piano), Jerome Harris (electric guitar and acoustic bass guitar), and Don Alias (percussion) are Jack’s fellows in oneness, and a lot of their music seems to assemble itself.
-“Jack In” is the only piece with a real hook and structure.
-Apart from that, passive drifters like “Free Above Sea” and “From the Heart” proceed on the barest of stimuli from the leader’s drumkit and gradually bring in the other players.
-Harris usually lies in wait until Cain establishes a tentative harmonic area, while DeJohnette is content to let the pieces grow un-nudged.
-He stays on the ride cymbal for the longest time in “Free Above Sea”, not in any hurry to “be a drummer.”
-Thus Alias stands out, either in his foundational conga playing (“Jack In”) or the punctuations he drops into everything else.
-Being a detailed ECM recording, even the smallest gestures have impact, and without Alias’ decorations, it would sound much less eventful.
+Michael Cain (piano), Jerome Harris (electric guitar and acoustic bass guitar), and Don Alias (percussion) join DeJohnette for a program of intimate, ambient sketches.
+“Jack In” is the only piece with a real hook and structure; apart from that, passive pieces like “Free Above Sea” and “From the Heart” proceed on the barest of stimuli from the leader’s drumkit.
+Harris usually lies in wait until Cain establishes a tentative harmonic area, while Alias contributes tasty decorations and punctuations.
+DeJohnette is content to let the pieces grow organically, never rushing.
+He stays on the ride cymbal for the longest time in “Free Above Sea”, and such patience pays off in the moments that blossom into something more complex.

 Back to Artists